mostofashakib/VidQ/README.md

 1. Paste a video page URL (any site).
 2. Enter a category name.
 3. Click **Add Video**.
-4. Watch progress in the Downloads panel — the job moves through `extracting → queued → processing → done`.
+4. Watch the job move through `extracting → queued → processing → done` in the Downloads panel.
-5. Once done, the video appears in the grid.
-Click ▶ to play in-browser, or the download icon to save to disk.
+5. Once done, the video appears in the grid — click ▶ to play in-browser, or the download icon to save to disk.

 ---